dofusdude/doduda/README.md

 ### Render

 Generate pre-rendered, high resolution `.png` images from the vector files.
-This requires [Docker](https://docs.docker.com/engine/install/) to be installed and running.

 <img src="https://vhs.charm.sh/vhs-H3yfHga5lcnzj9UhLyP5C.gif" alt="render example" width="600">

 ## Installation

-`doduda` is a single binary that you can download and run without dependencies.
+`doduda` is a single binary that you can download and run.
 There are precompiled versions for Linux, macOS and Windows.

+There is only one (optional) dependency: [Docker](https://docs.docker.com/get-docker/).

+You need to have it installed when you:
+- want to unpack the Dofus 3 data files (e.g. every root `doduda` call)
+- want to use the `render` command to generate images for Dofus 2.

+If you have problems with Docker, like a missing socket, the solution is often to your `docker.sock` path and link it to the missing path or export your path as `DOCKER_HOST` environment variable `export DOCKER_HOST=unix://<your docker.sock path>` before running `doduda`.

 ### Precompiled binaries (recommended)